HCV ELIGIBILITY REQUIREMENTS

 PLEASE REMEMBER: that all of these rents include utilities (except telephone and cable).
 When you find a unit you must determine what utilities you have to pay for and add the appropriate utility allowance to the rent to determine if the unit will qualify for the program.

-EXAMPLE: You find a suitable two-bedroom apartment and the rent is $630 per month.
-In addition, you as the Tenant must pay for the electricity (for lighting, electric cooking, and air conditioning).
-You would then check the utility allowance schedule and discover that, on a monthly basis, the cost of these utilities is $54 (that is, electricity cost of $42, electric cooking cost of $8 and air conditioning cost of $4).
+EXAMPLE: You have a two-bedroom voucher and find a suitable two-bedroom apartment and the rent is $750 per month.
+In addition, you as the tenant must pay for the electricity (for lighting, electric cooking, and air conditioning).
+You would then check the utility allowance schedule and discover that, on a monthly basis, the cost of these utilities is $57 (that is, electricity cost of $34, electric cooking cost of $9, air conditioning cost of $4 and monthly electric charge of $10).
 Consequently,

-$684 is below the payment standard for a two-bedroom of $740 allowed.
-Therefore, this particular apartment would qualify for rental assistance.
+$807 is below the payment standard for a two-bedroom of $812 allowed.
+Therefore, in this example, the apartment would qualify for the rental assistance.

-If the unit is in St. Cloud, it needs to be a registered rental unit with the City.
+If the unit is located in a city that requires rental licensing, it needs to be a registered rental unit with that City.

-Lease papers for a new unit must be turned in by 4:00 p.m. the 15th day of the month before the housing assistance starts.
-If the 15th falls on a holiday, Saturday or Sunday, you will have until the following business day to turn in your necessary paperwork.
+Lease papers for a new unit must be turned in by 4:00 p.m. the 15th of the month before housing assistance starts.
+If the 15th falls on a holiday, Saturday or Sunday you will have until the following business day to turn in your necessary paperwork.
 THERE WILL BE NO EXCEPTIONS TO THIS POLICY.

 The rental unit will need to pass inspection before housing assistance starts.